 Since the floods of 2006, Exodus has been raising funds to support communities that were affected.
 Our latest involvement is in Ranbirpura, a small community of 26 families.
 There is no temple in the village, which means the people here have communal space for family gatherings, village social events or religious occasions.
 Exodus started raising money in 2013, and the foundations were laid in December.
 In July this year we will return to help with the building of the temple, and Valerie Parkinson will be leading a volunteer trip which will spend two days there helping the villagers before embarking on the six day Markha Valley trek, considered the classic trek in the area.

 If you can’t make the trek, why not ‘buy a brick’?
-Your gift of £ 10.00 will actually provide 5 bricks and as a donor, your name will be commemorated on a plaque.
-You can donate securely online Friends of Conservation – all of your money will go to the Ladakh Temple Brick Appeal - and we can finish the job!
+Your gift of £ 10.00 will actually provide 150 bricks and as a donor, your name will be commemorated on a plaque.
+You can donate securely online through Friend's of Conservation and your money will go to the Ladakh Temple Brick Appeal - and we can finish the job!

 - Braga Tree Nursery set up in 2006.
 Visit this project on our Annapurna Circuit Trek